w3c/midgard/DEVELOPMENT.md

 ## Overall Architecture

 The Pheme repository is a purely server-side application.
 It exposes a JSON API over the Web but nothing user-consumable.
-It is written in Node and uses Express as well as the typical Express middleware for sessions, logging, etc.
+It is written in Node and uses [Express][Express] as well as the typical Express middleware for sessions, logging, etc.

 The database system is [CouchDB][CouchDB].
 It is also used in a straightforward manner, with no reliance on CouchDB specificities.
 If needed, it could be ported to another system.
 The only thing that is worth knowing is that the filters that provide views on the data are used to generate actual CouchDB views.
 This gives them huge performance (since they're basically pre-indexed), but it means you have to remember to run the DB updater when you change the filters.
 If a UI were made to create filters (which might be a good idea at some point) this could be done live.

-Migard is, on its side, a purely client-side application.
+Midgard is, on its side, a purely client-side application.
 It consumes the JSON API that Pheme exposes and simply renders it.
 It can be served by pretty much any Web server.

-It is written using React, making lightweight use of the Flux architecture, and is built using Browserify.
-React is its own way of thinking about Web applications that has its own learning curve (and can require a little bit of retooling of one's editor for the JSX part) but once you start using it it is hard to go back.
+It is written using [React][React], making lightweight use of the [Flux][Flux] architecture, and is built using [Browserify][Browserify].
+React is its own way of thinking about Web applications that has its own learning curve (and can require a little bit of retooling of one's editor for the [JSX][JSX] part) but once you start using it it is hard to go back.
 It's the first framework I find to be worth the hype since jQuery (and for completely different reasons).

-No CSS framework is used; but the CSS does get built too using cleancss (for modularity and minification).
+No CSS framework is used; but the CSS does get built too using [cleancss][cleancss] (for modularity and minification).

 ## Installing Pheme